CottageLabs/oarr/README.md

                         "fax": "<fax number of contact>",
                         "phone": "<phone number of contact>",
                         "lat" : "<latitude of contact location>",
-                        "long" : "<longitude of contact location>"
+                        "lon" : "<longitude of contact location>"
                     },
                     "created_date" : "<date this contact record was created>", "last_modified" : "<date this contact record was last modified>"